SherifR2ft/umbrella/README.md

 Weather app Using Flutter Framework,
 find out the live weather data in the current location of the device as well as the weather for any city you can think of!

-## What we created

-a Weather app inspired by the beautiful designs made by [Olia Gozha](https://dribbble.com/shots/4663154-).
+inspired by the beautiful designs made by [Olia Gozha](https://dribbble.com/shots/4663154-).

 ![Finished App](https://github.com/SherifR2ft/Images/blob/master/Images/Umbrella-flutter-demo.gif)

-## What I use in this App.
+## What we use in this App.

 - Perform asynchronous tasks.
 - async and await.